Accelerated Second Degree Information

 Complete the Free Application for Federal Student Aid.
 You may complete the FAFSA here.
 As a second degree student in the accelerated nursing program, you are eligible only for federal student loans.
 (Generally UP TO 12,500 per academic year - this amount is affected by any outside funding assistance you may receive).
 The amount of student loan assistance available during pre-requisite coursework is also determined by the FAFSA.

-Many hospitals in our area offer funding assistance in return for a work contract upon graduation.
-Review the Hospital Recruiter List for contact information and assistance with those scholars program.
+Review the funding opportunities page for contact information and assistance with those scholars program.

 KBN Regulation on Mandatory Reporting of Criminal Convictions